rclone/rclone/.github/ISSUE_TEMPLATE/Feature.md

 Welcome :-)

 So you've got an idea to improve rclone?
 We love that!
 You'll be glad to hear we've incorporated hundreds of ideas from contributors already.

+Probably the latest beta (or stable) release has your feature, so try to update your rclone.
+The update instructions are available at https://rclone.org/commands/rclone_selfupdate/

-Here is a checklist of things to do:
+If it still isn't there, here is a checklist of things to do:

-  1. Please search the old issues first for your idea and +1 or comment on an existing issue if possible.
+  1. Search the old issues for your idea and +1 or comment on an existing issue if possible.
-  2. Discuss on the forum first: https://forum.rclone.org/
+  2. Discuss on the forum: https://forum.rclone.org/
   3. Make a feature request issue (this is the right place!).
   4. Be prepared to get involved making the feature :-)